iCliniq Logo

 Welcome back to icliniq.com.

 I have gone through your reports (attachment removed to protect patient identity).
 Your LP(a) has been increased.
-But your cholesterol and thyroid profile within the limit.
+But your cholesterol and thyroid profile are within the limit.
 Kindly mention your clinical complaint if you have.

 Thank you doctor,